briansimiyuj/doctor-appointment-app/README.md

         1. Reuse ModalHeader and pass title and `closeViewNote` function from Notes Tab Context as props
         2. Create a ModalBody component and mount it on the ViewNoteModal component.
 It will display the full content of the note

+    7. Create a DeleteNoteModal component and mount it on Notes Tab component when `showDeleteNoteModal` from the Notes Tab Context is `true`

+    #### DeleteNoteModal component

+      DeleteNoteModal component will be used to delete a note

+        1. Reuse ModalHeader and pass title and `closeDeleteNote` function from Notes Tab Context as props

 ### Settings Context